1. Compression test

 Strengthening stage BC

-Mn after exceeding the yield stage- φ curve starts to rise again, indicating that the material has regained the ability to resist deformation, that is, the torque of the material must continue to increase if it wants to continue to deform.
+Once the yield stage is exceeded, the φ curve begins to rise again, indicating that the material has regained its ability to resist deformation.
+In other words, the torque required to continue deforming the material must continue to increase.

-Low carbon steel has a long strengthening stage, but there is no necking until fracture.
+Low carbon steel has a prolonged strengthening stage, but there is no necking before fracture occurs.

 Torsional strength limit τb=(3/4)(Mb/Wn)

 When cast iron is subjected to a certain amount of loading, the Mn-φ curve deviates from a straight line until it reaches breaking point.
 This indicates that the plastic deformation of cast iron is more pronounced during torsion compared to tension.

 The strength limit, referred to as τb, is defined as the maximum shear stress at the point of fracture in cast iron.